supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot of the Re-protect blade.](images/v-dr14.png "Re-protect blade")

 19. The portal will submit a deployment.
 This process will take up to 30 minutes to commit the failover and then synchronize WebVM1 and WebVM2 with the Recovery Services Vault.
-Once this process is complete you will be able to failback to the primary site.
+Once this process is complete, you will be able to failback to the primary site.

     > **Note:** You need to wait for the re-protect process to complete before continuing with the failback.
 You can check the status of the Re-protect using the Site Recovery Jobs area of the BCDRSRV.
     >
     > ![In the Recovery blade, Re-protect has a status of In progress for two jobs, one for WebVM1 and one for WebVM2.](images/v-dr15.png "Site Recovery jobs")
     >
     > Once the jobs are completed, move to the **Replicated items** blade and wait for the **Status** to show as **Protected**.
-This shows the data synchronization is complete and the Web VMs are ready to fail back.
+This status shows the data synchronization is complete and the Web VMs are ready to failback.
     >
     > ![In the Replicated items, WebVM1 and WebVM2 have status 'Protected'.](images/v-dr16.png "Replicated items")

 ### Task 3: Validate Disaster Recovery - Failback IaaS region to region

-In this task, you will failback the Contoso application from the DR site in East US 2 back to the primary site in Central US.
+In this task, you will failback the Contoso application from the DR site in West US 2 back to the primary site in East US 2.

 1. Still in the **BCDRRSV** Recovery Services vault, select **Recovery Plans** and re-open the **BCDRIaaSPlan**.
 Notice that the VMs are still at the Target since they are failed over to the secondary site.